jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 The turtle file format is an extension to N-triples, specifically designed to be easier to read for humans.
 It introduces prefixes to reduce the size of each triple, increasing readability.
-Each turtle triple is ended using either "`;`", "`,`" or "`.`", depending on the chosen character, your triple shares respectively, the object, the object and predicate, or nothing with the previous triple.
+Each turtle triple is ended using either "`;`", "`,`" or "`.`", depending on the chosen character, your triple shares, respectively, the object, the object and predicate, or nothing with the previous triple.
 Blank nodes have some additional syntactic sugar and can be created using brackets ("`[]`") in which the predicate and object belonging to the blank node are contained.
 An additional feature is the use of a "base".
 Turtle allows you to specify named nodes (@uri[s]) in relation to a base by using the `<>` containing a path instead of a whole @uri.